muehmar/pojo-builder/README.md

 * 0.13.0 - Add `@Ignore` annotation
 * 0.12.0
     * Drop support for `equals/hashCode` and `toString` method
-    * Allow to disable the default methods in SafeBuilder when defining custom methods
+    * Allow to disable the default methods in PojoBuilder when defining custom methods
-    * Support varargs in custom SafeBuilder methods
+    * Support varargs in custom PojoBuilder methods
-* 0.11.0 - Add `@FieldBuilder` annotation to create custom methods for the SafeBuilder
+* 0.11.0 - Add `@FieldBuilder` annotation to create custom methods for the PojoBuilder
 * 0.10.1 - Make the base class and the extension interface package private
 * 0.10.0
     * Add configurable prefix for the builder set methods